rm-hull/luma.docs/README.rst

 .. image:: https://img.shields.io/maintenance/yes/2017.svg?maxAge=2592000

-**luma.docs** is the collected documentation source for all the luma components and device drivers.
+**luma.docs** is a ALPHA version of collected documentation sources for all the luma components and device drivers.

 Device drivers extend **luma.core** to provide the correct initialization